 Contact the Canadian Academy of Sport and Exercise Medicine (CASEM) to find a sports medicine physician in your area.

 Visit www.casem-acmse.org for more information.
 You can also refer your doctor to parachute.ca/concussion for more information.

-What if my symptoms return or get worse?
+What if my symptoms return or get worse during this process?